dataflowr/website/modules/18a-diffusion.md

 - [ddpm\_micro\_sol.ipynb](https://github.com/dataflowr/notebooks/blob/master/Module18/ddpm_micro_sol.ipynb)

-With a bit more training, you can get results like this:
+With a bit more training (100 epochs), you can get results like this:

 ![](../extras/diffusions/ships.png)